thomas-hennessy-work/QA-Final-Project/README.md

 ![final-pipeline](https://github.com/thomas-hennessy-work/QA-Final-Project/blob/readme/images/CI-pipeline.png)

 #### Kuberenets Cluster
 Our Azure Kubernetes Service (AKS) cluster consists of one Master node with 2 worker nodes.
 As presented in the diagram below.
+There are 3 replicas of the frontend and backend pods, and one replica each of the MySQL and Nginx pods.
+These pods are allocated randomly between the 2 worker nodes.
 ![cluster](https://github.com/thomas-hennessy-work/QA-Final-Project/blob/readme/images/aks.png)

 ### Project Tracking